Zachc0des/Zachc0des-Portfolio/README.md

 <h1>Hello, I'm Zachary! <br/></<a> Information Technology Trade School Graduate ⌄</a>

 <h2> ☁About me☁ </h2>
 <br><a>I’m 22 year old Tech Enthusiast, orignally from Ottawa Ontario now based in Palm Beach Florida with a strong background in customer service, having over five years of experience in various customer-facing roles.
-I studied on campus at Miami Job Corps while also commuting to Dade Institute of Technology, further expanding my knowledge and skill set.
+I've studied on campus at Miami Job Corps while also commuting to Dade Institute of Technology, further expanding my knowledge and skill set.

 From a young age, technology has been an integral part of my life—learning to use a computer at the same age I learned to read.
 This early exposure sparked a deep passion for the ever-evolving world of technology, and I continuously seek to expand my knowledge in this field.
 Beyond tech, I’m also passionate about fitness, valuing both physical and mental well-being.